ekatwood/token_mint/README.md

 3% of tokens are sent to the token-mint treasury vault as a fee and staked for 6 months.

-97% of tokens are sent to your Phantom Wallet public Solana wallet address.
+97% of tokens are sent to your Solflare public Solana wallet address.

 Other features: